ironhack-bcn-data-pt/PR03-project-web/PR03-project-web-Anna/README.md

 1. Organize a Trello board with main tasks and timings
 2. Create a repository including a .gitignore file and a Readme.md
-3. Examine the data and try to understand what data we have before start scraping or/and using APIs to get that data
+3. Examine the data (websites) before start scraping or/and using APIs to get that data
 4. Start web scraping/API + analysing
 6. Write conclusions
 7. Complete Readme.md